algorithmbasics/articles/_posts/2024-07-02-nvidia-stock-analysis.md

 [^1]: Energy, Water, and Land for waste disposal.
 [^2]: GPUs (Graphics Processing Units), DGX Systems, HGX Platforms, CUDA, TensorRT SDK, and assorted NVIDIA AI Software and Networking Products.
+[^3]: Web 3.0, also known as Web3, refers to the next generation of the internet, which emphasizes decentralization, user control, and improved data privacy and security, using blockchain technologies, cryptocurrencies, and decentralized applications (dApps).
+[^4]: One-fourth of all global startup investments, roughly about $25 billion in 2023, went to the artificial intelligence sector startups, increasing the overall global artificial intelligence market to about $142.3 billion.
+AI's anticipated market value by 2025 is $200 billion.
+22% of publicly traded firms are aggressively pursuing the integration of AI across a wide variety of technology products.
+[^5]: Roughly 90% of startup ventures end in failure.
+In the artifical intelligence sector, only about 20%, 25%, 40%, and 50% of startups succeed in the eCommerce and Healthcare, FinTech, EduTech, and gaming industries, respectively.
+[^6]: Most artificial intelligence products are being built on similar large language model offering similar retail experiences for customers.